Summary

 Xenia leads on the triad most single-purpose inspection apps miss: weighted scoring, conditional visibility, and corrective-action closure that runs end to end in one platform.
 Audit failure leads to an automatic corrective task, tracked to resolution, with escalation if not addressed by the deadline.
 Most platforms collect audit data.
 Few drive it to closure.

 For a multi-unit restaurant operator, the loop runs like this: a temperature reading out of range triggers a follow-up question that captures what went wrong, requires a photo of the corrective action, assigns a task to the kitchen manager with a deadline, and escalates to the DM if it sits open past that deadline.
-Pair the temp capture with Bluetooth thermometer setup for restaurants and the manual data entry disappears.
-Pair the corrective-action workflow with closed-loop corrective action tracking and the ops team sees every overdue item by location, region, and DM in one dashboard.

-Xenia also runs the inspection-adjacent surfaces multi-unit operators need on the same platform: daily opening, mid-shift, and closing checklists, work orders with QR-code work requests no-login submission for store staff and vendors, and frontline announcements with acknowledgment and digital signature capture.
-The result is that one mobile app handles the inspection, the corrective action, the work order, and the manager sign-off on the new policy that prevented the failure in the first place.
+Xenia also runs the inspection-adjacent surfaces multi-unit operators need on the same platform: daily opening, mid-shift, and closing checklists, work orders with QR-code requests for store staff and vendors with no login required, and frontline announcements with acknowledgment and digital signature capture.

 Where Xenia is honest about its position: enterprise BI dashboards lag SafetyCulture for organizations with a dedicated analytics team and a BI license.
 For most multi-unit operators, the built-in dashboards and the AI-generated summaries cover the reporting need without a separate tool.